Texas vs. UConn Women's Basketball Predictions & Picks - December 3

 Texas Performance Insights

 - The Longhorns have a +335 scoring differential, topping opponents by 41.9 points per game.
-They're putting up 91.8 points per game to rank seventh in college basketball and are allowing 49.9 per contest to rank fifth in college basketball.
+They're putting up 91.8 points per game to rank seventh in college basketball and are giving up 49.9 per outing to rank fourth in college basketball.

 UConn Performance Insights